 His passion and knowledge of the locality can be translated into a guided walk, which will greatly enhance any walker’s experience at the new coastal walking trail.

 Pat Sweeney and his family have been farming in this area of Doolin for five generations.

 Pat, his wife Mary, and their three sons, Declan, Alan and Niall run a 120 acre farm rearing suckler cows and sheep on their land which has spectacular views across to the Aran Islands.

 For the last 14 years the family have also provided Bed and Breakfast accommodation in their home, Doonagore Farmhouse, which is open all year round and can

 accommodate up to 14 visitors per night.
-Guests that are staying at Doonagore Farmhouse Bed and Breakfast can avail of free walks.
+Guests that are staying at Doonagore Farmhouse Bed and Breakfast can avail of the guided Cliff Walk for Free.

 Pat is an easy communicator and displays a wealth of local knowledge from history to folklore to wildlife and geology.